hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/i7zsjvUoDW8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/>

 In the final unit of the HIPC course we'll look at the topic of _**Heterogeneous Programming**_.
-Modern HPC platforms are becoming more diverse and more heterogeneous, and exploiting the heirarchical parallelism that is available on these systems often requires multiple different approaches (i.e. a different programming model for an accelerator and for host code).
+Modern HPC platforms are becoming more diverse and more heterogeneous, and exploiting the hierarchical parallelism that is available on these systems often requires multiple different approaches (i.e. a different programming model for an accelerator and for host code).

 This unit will briefly cover some of the single-source approaches that are available for writing applications for these platforms.